PacketSurf/ZSpotifyGUI/README.md

   -ls, --liked-songs   Downloads all the liked songs from your account

 Special hardcoded options:
+  ROOT_PATH           Change this path if you don't like the default directory where ZSpotify saves the music ROOT_PODCAST_PATH   Change this path if you don't like the default directory where ZSpotify saves the podcasts

+  SKIP_EXISTING_FILES Set this to False if you want ZSpotify to overwrite files with the same name rather than skipping the song

-  MUSIC_FORMAT      Set this to "ogg" if you would rather that format audio over "mp3" FORCE_PREMIUM     Set this to True if ZSpotify isn't automatically detecting that you are using a premium account RAW_AUDIO_AS_IS   Set this to True to only stream the audio to a file and do no re-encoding or post processing
+  MUSIC_FORMAT        Set this to "ogg" if you would rather that format audio over "mp3" RAW_AUDIO_AS_IS     Set this to True to only stream the audio to a file and do no re-encoding or post processing

+  FORCE_PREMIUM       Set this to True if ZSpotify isn't automatically detecting that you are using a premium account

+  ANTI_BAN_WAIT_TIME  Change this setting if the time waited between bulk downloads is too high or low OVERRIDE_AUTO_WAIT  Change this to True if you want to completely disable the wait between songs for faster downloads with the risk of instability
 ```

 ## **Changelog:**
+**v1.8 (21 Oct 2021):**
+- Improved podcast downloading a bit.
+- Simplified the code that catches crashes while downloading.
+- Cleaned up code using linter again.
+- Added option to just paste a url in the search bar to download it.
+- Added a small delay between downloading each track when downloading in bulk to help with downloading issues and potential bans.

 **v1.7 (21 Oct 2021):**
 - Rewrote README.md to look a lot more professional.
 - Added patch to fix edge case crash when downloading liked songs.